satra124/emco-base-test/docs/design/Logical_Clouds.md

 To delete the Logical Cloud created, execute the following (from within `src/tools/emcoctl/examples/l1`):

 ```
-emcoctl --config ../emco-cfg.yaml -v values.yaml -f 2-logical-cloud-instantiate.yaml delete
+emcoctl --config ../emco-cfg.yaml -v values.yaml -f instantiate-lc.yaml delete
-emcoctl --config ../emco-cfg.yaml -v values.yaml -f 1-logical-cloud-prerequisites.yaml delete
+emcoctl --config ../emco-cfg.yaml -v values.yaml -f prerequisites.yaml delete
 ```

-(Notice the reversed order.)
+(notice the reversed order)

 #### Customize

 Using the examples is straightforward, but what about customizing the Standard Logical Cloud?

-Everything that can be customized is located in the first file, `1-logical-cloud-prerequisites.yaml`.
+Everything that can be customized is located in the first file, `prerequisites.yaml`.
 Edit it to add your customizations.

 Different clusters can be created and assigned to the Logical Cloud.
-Here's one such cluster being assigned to the Logical Cloud, starting from the end of the example yaml file:
+Here's one such cluster being assigned to the Logical Cloud:

     ---
     #add cluster reference to logical cloud